GoogleChrome/web.dev/src/site/content/en/handbook/web-dev-components/index.md

 ---
-layout: sandbox/article
+layout: handbook
-title: components
+title: web.dev components
+authors:
+  - robdodson
+  - mfriesenhahn
+date: 2019-06-26
+description: |
+  Learn how to use web.dev's UI and content components.
 ---

 ## Source

-To see how to use each component, [view this page's source on GitHub](https://github.com/GoogleChrome/web.dev/blob/master/src/site/content/en/sandbox/index.md).
+To see how to use each component, [view this page's source on GitHub](https://github.com/GoogleChrome/web.dev/blob/master/src/site/content/en/handbook/web-dev-components/index.md).

 ## Sections